djjd47130/Weather/README.md

   1. `Count` returns the number of services
   2. `Items[]` returns a given service by its index
 2. Create an account with chosen service and obtain API key
+3. Use the `Support` property of a service to see what pieces of information are supported.
-3. Wait until I get more stuff implemented and working here.............
+4. Wait until I get more stuff implemented and working here...